zhaochengbei/dema/README.md

 dema is a set of java nio network library，strong(and no leak)，high-performance and easy to use. it incloud dema-tcp and dema-http and dema-websocket three library.

 compare with netty:<br/>
-when identical connection and packet send/receive,only only pay 1/4 memory and 50% cpu,and not delay not leak.
+when identical connection and packet send/receive,only pay 1/4 memory and 50% cpu,and not delay not leak.

 dema-tcp simple:<br/>

 	/**
 	 *
 	 */